In five-door Hatch form, the MINI has grown up. Jonathan Crouch reports on the improved version.

 Cost of Ownership

 The third-generation MINI's biggest step forward has undoubtedly come in the area of engine efficiency and the five-door car continues that theme.
 Go for the Cooper D and it'll manage 78.5mpg on the combined cycle, with emissions rated at 95g/km.
-Even the 360Nm torque of the Cooper SD will still see you get 68.9 miles from a gallon of diesel.
 The automatic gearbox features an engine start/stop function, preventing unnecessary fuel consumption.
 When used in conjunction with the MINI Navigation System, it's able to take account of the selected route profile and control gear shifts.
 Based on navigation data, the appropriate drive position is selected to match the road ahead, preventing unnecessary upshifts.

 MINIMALISM environmental technologies include a shift-point display function and optimised preheating process on the diesels.
 Brake energy recuperation and need-oriented control of the fuel pump, coolant pump and other ancillary units feature on all models.
 The electromechanical power steering and map-controlled oil pumps in all engines are optimised for the most efficient use.
 There's even an optimised preheating process which delivers a 50 per cent reduction in the energy required to start the diesel engines.

 After all, this is a car that seems to have a whole lot of bases covered.
-It's well built, it looks good and, if the three-door Hatch is anything to go by, it'll drive well too.
+It's well built, it looks good and it drives well too.
 Factor in excellent fuel economy, likely strong residuals and a very good standard equipment list, couple that with upfront asking prices that are anything but unreasonable and you have a really strong all-round package with broad appeal.
-There might well be a queue for this one.